 The addition equation on the chalkboard, that Ralph Phillips' imaginary character attacked, has 18 numbers to add, from top to bottom, they are 575 + 4 + 547 + 62 + 137 + 91 + 8 + 267 + 64 + 78 + 912 + 853 + 7 + 16 + 17 + 781 + 622 + 4.
 And their total is 5,045.
 See more

 Two and two is four.
 Four and four is eight.
 Eight and eight is sixteen.
 Sixteen and sixteen is thirty two.
 Thirty two and thirty two are sixty four.

-Played during the boxing match See more
+Played during the opening credits and occasionally in the score See more